-Just check that the recommended ranges are: 75.2-80.5°F, 6-8 pH and 5-35 dGH.
+Just check that the recommended ranges are: 75.2-80.5°F, 6-8 pH, and 5-35 dGH.

 How to Care for Betta Fish

-Now the aquarium is setup, to give your Betta the best possible life you will need to know:
+Now the aquarium is set up, to give your Betta the best possible life you will need to know:

-- What to feed them
+- What to feed your betta fish

 - When to change the tank water